333liuyi/CP5102/README.md

 ## procedure
 First save .pcap file as .txt file

-If do the protocol filter, use the fliter in wireshark application.
+If do the protocol filter or modify the size the training set(the number of packets), please use the fliter in wireshark application.

 using pcap_txt_to_image.py generate image with label, i.e. deep learning training set format .npy